adrianvpdev2703/adrianvpdev2703/README.md

 ###

-<p align="center">I use and maintain Arch Linux for development and everyday tasks.
-I enjoy the minimalism and control it provides and ther learning experience it gave me by learning its basics.</p>
+<p align="center">I use and maintain Arch Linux system with the window manager Hyprland to maximize my productivity for development and everyday tasks.
+I enjoy the minimalism and control it provides and the learning experience it gave me by learning its basics.</p>

 ###